parhamfartoot/BattleShip-Game/Extensions.md

 * Add a Leaderboard list.
 This list will rank players who win games with the least amount of moves.

 ---

+How to implement the extensions:
+	For example, allowing the player to take another turn if a hit was landed, can be achieved by 		notifying the GameModel observer by calling GameModel.notifyObservers(); , only if the shot was a miss 	or if it was the second hit.